thanasipantazides/OpenSOAP/README.md

-# openSOAR
+# OpenSOAP
-This package provides some tools for performing system-level analyses of spacecraft mission operations.
+The Spacecraft Operations Analysis Package provides some tools for performing system-level analyses of spacecraft mission operations.
 It could be useful for investigating power and data budgets, and playing with different ConOps designs.

 ## Installation
 See the installation guide included in the [docs package](docs/src/install.md).